koendv/paste_dispenser/README.md

 The leadscrew is 64mm of M4 threaded rod, 0.7mm pitch.
 The leadscrew mates with the M4 threaded insert in the plunger.

-Two options exist for the coupler between motor and leadscrew: making it yourself or buying one.
+For the coupler between motor and leadscrew, choose between making it yourself or buying one.

 * [Aluminum 4mm to 5mm shaft couplers](https://www.google.com/search?&q=%2B%22D19*L25%22+Shaft+Coupling+Aluminium+flexible+%2B%224x5%22+aliexpress) are readily available from ebay or aliexpress.
 Aluminum couplers easily handle the torque, but the weight of the aluminum disturbs the balance of the instrument in your hand.